The end of 12 hectares of pines on Te Mata Peak: Ambitious native plant plan announced

 Almost 12 hectares of old pine plantations will be removed from Te Mata Peak and replaced by nearly 60,000 native plants.

-Te Mata Park Trust on Thursday announced ambitious plans that will return large sections of the iconic park to native bush, citing safety and improved biodiversity in the park.
+Te Mata Park Trust on Thursday announced ambitious plans that will return large sections of the park to native bush, citing safety and improved biodiversity in the park.

 Te Mata Park Trust board chairman Mike Devonshire said the removal of the old pine trees was "crucial".